nisicadmir/nodejs-typescript/tutorial-6.md

 Let's briefly talk about communication between one-to-one and one-to-many instances.
 As I already said in the introduction, the good thing about microservice architecture is that horizontal scalability is possible, which means that we can run one service on several machines in order to have faster data processing.
 Let's imagine for a moment that we have `service-a` that needs to send data to `service-b`.
 If service-b is available on 2 machines and we need service-a to send data to only one service-b instance.
 Kafka and RabbitMQ are offering instance discovery out-of-the-box, while Redis does not offer service discovery but instead Redis we will send data to both instances of service-b.
 Some frameworks such as Moleculer have built-in node (service) discovery, which is in charge of knowing at all times which services are available and which are not, so that the framework itself knows to which instances it is possible to send data.

 What needs to be emphasized is that Kafka has the ability to store messages that are sent between instances.
 If `service-a` sent a message to `service-b` but service-b was not available for any reason, the message was already saved and the destination did not recieve the message.
-When service-b becomes online again, then the service will start receiving messages that were in the queue and that did not arrive at the destination, and this ensures that messages are delivered to the destination.
+When service-b becomes online again, then the service will start receiving messages that were in the queue and that did not arrive at the destination.
 So, Kafka has the ability to save data and the amount of data to be saved can be set via configuration.
 Redis, on the other hand, when a service sends a message, only those services that are subscribed at that moment will receive the data.

 ## Kafka
-Apache Kafka is a very popular open-source tool and it is a distributed event streaming platform used for high-performance data pipelines, streaming analytics.
+Apache Kafka is a very popular open-source tool and it is a distributed event streaming platform used for high-performance data pipelines, streaming analytics, communication between microservice instances and more.
 Advantages of using kafka are:
 - Apache Kafka offers low latency value.
 - Kafka is able to handle more number of messages of high volume and high velocity.
 - Kafka has an essential feature to provide resistant to node/machine failure within the cluster.
 - Apache Kafka contains a distributed architecture which makes it scalable.
--

 Now let's clarify terms that are often used when working with Kafka and those terms are producer, consumer and topic.
 The Producer API allows applications to send streams of data to topics.